5 September 2017

 In these studies, the recommended EXZOLT dosage regime (0.5 mg/kg body weight twice at a seven-day interval) achieved 99 percent mite-killing efficacy for at least 15 days, which spans two mite life cycles.
 EXZOLT starts working in mites within four hours after mites start to feed on treated chickens resulting in effective elimination of the mites.

 i Mites of poultry.
-Merck Veterinary Manual.
-Retrieved from http://www.merckvetmanual.com/poultry/ectoparasites/mites-of-poultry.
+MSD Veterinary Manual.
+Click here to retrieve.